strategicdata/pmhc-mds-spec/doc/user-documentation/client-data.rst

 Viewing a Client's Service Contacts for an Episode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can view a clients's service contacts through the :ref:`view-client-episodes` available on the Client Data tab, by following these steps:
+You can view a client's service contacts through the :ref:`view-client-episodes` available on the Client Data tab, by following these steps:

 1. Once :ref:`view-client-episodes`
 2. From the Client's Episode Details tab, click the Service Contacts Tab.
-   This tab displays in brackets the total number of service contacts recorded in the PMHC MDS for this episode.
+   The heading for this tab displays in brackets the total number of service contacts recorded in the PMHC MDS for this episode.

 A table will display all the Service Contacts linked to this Client's Episode.